linemanjs/lineman-docs/app/pages/understanding-lineman/web-apps-first-class.md

 We built Lineman to craft a developer experience that would liberate our client-side assets from the opinions of each server-side framework and allow them to stand on their own as first-class citizens.
 At its core, Lineman is a fully realized client-side workflow based on sensible task defaults and a simple transparent proxy that allows web developers to completely decouple their client-side from the server-side.
 In addition, it produces happiness by building assets, mocking servers, and running specs on every file change.

-This separation allows fat-client web applications to stand on their own as first-class citizens and grants significant flexibility to decouple client and server.
+This separation allows rich-client web applications to stand on their own as first-class citizens and grants significant flexibility to decouple client and server.

 <img src="http://placehold.it/250x200&text=RICH-CLIENT">
 <img src="http://placehold.it/250x200&text=API-PROXY">